THE TIGERS' FOREST

 OVERVIEW

 Launched in 2024, The Tigers' Forest includes Amazing Tigers virtual and on-site environmental education and drawing workshops in Singapore (May 2024), the UK (May 2024), the USA (November 2024) and India (2025).
-The workshops are delivered by Laura Eastwood, Born Free's Head of Education, Ayan Kamath Mehra, a Born Free Youth Ambassador, and Jane.

-Drawing for the Planet (DftP) will present prints/or murals of the artworks to schools and seek to install a large printed mural of The Tigers’ Forest artwork in a public space in India and the UK.
-DftP/Born Free will create a free legacy educational resource of Amazing Tigers workshops.
+As part of the project Jane will create The Tigers’ Forest montage featuring a selection of children’s drawings from all four countries.
+Drawing for the Planet (DftP) will seek to install a large printed mural of the artwork in a public space in India and the UK.

 PROJECT AIMS